Back to Blog

 • Keep Employees Informed: Stay up-to-date on changes to minimum wage laws at the federal, state, and local levels.
 Make sure changes are communicated not only to your internal team, but to employees as well.

-• Review Current Wages: Although you are not obligated to update current wages when minimum wage increases, it can be a good idea to review your organization's current wage structure.
-By reviewing your current pay structure, you can ensure employees are properly compensated based on their skills and job position in comparison to minimum wage.
+• Review Current Wages: Review your current pay structure to ensure employees are properly compensated based on their skills and job position in comparison to minimum wage.

-• Review Budgets: Analyze how the impact of the minimum wage can affect your organization's payroll budget.
+• Evaluate Budgets: Analyze how the impact of the minimum wage can affect your organization's payroll budget.
 The increased labor cost may affect your budget for certain projects or departments.

 • Update Internal Documentation: Revise employment policies, procedures, and contracts to reflect the new minimum wage rates.